Do you know… Seabrook Island is home to a healthy population of the American alligator (Alligator mississippiensis)?

 - Do not disturb nests or small alligators.
 Female alligators are very protective.

-- Keep your pets and children away from alligators.
+- Keep pets and children away from alligators.

 - Do not corner or trap alligators.